- Download our Moving to Houston Guide (PDF)

-New arrivals to Houston may find this former Western Frontier's urban sprawl overwhelming at first.
-For starters, it is the fourth-largest city in the US, and the wider metropolitan area has a population of close to 7 million people.
+New arrivals moving to Houston may find this former Western Frontier's urban sprawl overwhelming at first.
+For starters, it is the fourth-largest city in the US, and the wider metropolitan area has a population of 7.3 million people.
 That said, this Texan giant has much to offer its residents, with a good quality of life, plenty of job opportunities, a warm climate and endless things to see and do.

-The city has undergone a revitalisation in recent years that's engendered a buzz of innovative restaurants, quirky art galleries and a cultural consciousness that's transforming blighted neighbourhoods into attractive residential and entertainment areas.
-As a result, newcomers to Houston will find that the city is what they make of it.
+The city has undergone a revitalisation recently that's engendered a buzz of innovative restaurants, quirky art galleries and a cultural consciousness that's transforming blighted neighbourhoods into attractive residential and entertainment areas.
+As a result, those who are moving to Houston will find that the city is what they make of it.

-Its extensive system of superhighways makes getting around effective but not always so efficient.
+Its extensive system of superhighways makes getting around effective, but not always so efficient.
 Rush hour traffic is admittedly an issue.
-New arrivals are likely to need their own car since public transport is slow and doesn't extensively service the Greater Houston area.
+New arrivals are likely to need a car, since public transport is slow and doesn't extensively service the Greater Houston area.

 Healthcare in Houston is excellent.
 Boasting one of the best medical centres in the world, Houston attracts people from around the country seeking medical treatment.
 It has been said by many locals and newcomers alike that, if they get sick, Houston is the place to be.